8 Mindblowing Reasons Why Strength Training is a Game Changer for Mom Health + Fitness

-The 8 Important Reasons Why Busy Moms NEED to Incorporate Strenth Training into Their Fitness Routines.
+The 8 Important Reasons Why Busy Moms NEED to Incorporate Strength Training into Their Fitness Routines.

 Somewhere along the line, Mamas have gotten so completely exhausted that we sometimes don’t believe we can even take the time to stay fit, or even get fit.
 Walking, home workout videos, and aerobic classes seem to take too much time.
 And forget about strength training!
-Nobody has time to do circuits in the gym while there are a million and one things to get done at home, right?
+Nobody has time to do circuits in the gym while there are a million and one things to get done at home, and all those munchkins to haul around all afternoon, right?

 But the thing is, strength training has some really huge benefits!
 And while you may think strength training should be at the bottom of your priorities when it comes to fitness–or even stress relief–I totally disagree.
 It’s super easy to fit in a HIIT routine, and-although it’s a little more difficult to track with a fitness tracker like a Fitbit, there are a ton of apps you can log for HIIT routines.
 MyFitnessPal can also log your strength training.
 But aside from that, here are the reasons you REALLY want to include strength training in your fitness routine: